mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 #### OpenAI API
 The brains of AI-Daleel is the GPT model developed by OpenAI.
 Specifically, it's the `gpt-3.5-turbo-0301` model published in March.
 At the time of development, it was the most performant model while also being the most economical at only 1/10th of the price of `text-davinci-003`, which is another model with similar performance.

-GPT-3.5 is also not fine-tunable, but this is fine as for our use case, as a little prompt engineering can already yield good results.
+GPT-3.5 is also not fine-tunable, but this is fine as for our use case, as a little prompt engineering can already yield great results.
 In the context of GPT, [fine-tuning](https://platform.openai.com/docs/guides/fine-tuning/prepare-training-data) simply means providing a pair of prompt and expected response to the model:
 ```
 {"prompt": "<prompt text>", "completion": "<ideal response text>"}
 {"prompt": "<prompt text>", "completion": "<ideal response text>"}